-KenCrest’s long-term advocacy goal is to advance social policies and develop solutions that support early intervention and education, target and strengthen families, and promote the full inclusion of individuals in their communities.
+KenCrest’s advocacy goal is to advance social policies and develop solutions that support early intervention and early education, target and strengthen families, and promote the full inclusion of individuals in their communities.

-Learn more about KenCrest’s advocacy initiatives, understand what you can do, and get involved!
+Learn more below about KenCrest’s advocacy initiatives and how to get involved.

 Advocacy in Action